JohnKendrick/PDielec/Sphinx/settings_reference.rst

     a Raman emission choice, not the optical layer's propagation coherence.

 ``Approximate ES``
     Script-only boolean, default ``False``.
-If ``True``, substitutes the laser field for the separately calculated scattered field.
+If ``True``, evaluates the reciprocal detector field once at the laser frequency instead of at each mode's Stokes frequency, retaining the resolved collection geometry.
+The incident field is reused only when the optical system and signed angle match.
 This changes the optical approximation; see :doc:`CrystalRaman`.

 ``Coalesce equivalent layers``
     Script-only boolean, default ``True``.
 Merges adjacent equivalent coherent